-Executive coaching is a step ahead in which qualified professional works with executives or high potential employees of an organization to help them achieve peak performance and reach their development objectives.
-It is not as same as a therapist or a consultant although some coaches have a background of working as a consultant or therapist.
+Executive coaching is a step ahead in which a qualified professional works with executives or high potential employees of an organization to help them achieve peak performance and reach their development objectives.
+It is not the same as a therapist or consultant, although some coaches have a background of working as a consultant or therapist.
 They help the client to gain self-awareness, clarify goals and unlock their hidden potential.
-They do not give pieces of advice instead encourage their clients to solve their own problems.
+They do not give pieces of advice.
+Instead they encourage their clients to solve their own problems.

-In this blog, let us analyze in detail what does an executive coach does and how they play a role in making individuals high performers.
+Let us analyze in detail what an executive coach does and how they play a role in making individuals high performers.

 - An executive coach helps to gain better clarity about oneself

-Although it sounds to be a simple question, it is not so simple.
-Many of us do not see us clearly which may prevent us from achieving our peak performance.
+Although it sounds simple, it is not.
+Many of us do not see ourselves clearly, which may prevent us from achieving our peak performance.
 A high degree of self-awareness is a quality often associated with high performing leaders.
 The self-awareness of leaders will reflect on organizational effectiveness and profitability.
 Moreover, employees would prefer to work with leaders who have better clarity of themselves.

 - An executive coach helps you to have better clarity of others

-It is a common thing that leaders often face problems because they fail to assess people around him.
-Sometimes they lose high efficient employees just because they fail to recognize their potential and support their capabilities.
-Sometimes they continue to promote poor performers for a long time.
-By underestimating or overestimating people around, leaders may run into problems in their professional and personal lives.
-They fail to notice the impact the people could impact on their career success.
+It is a common thing that leaders often face problems because they fail to assess people around them.
+Sometimes they lose highly efficient employees because they fail to recognize their potential and support their capabilities.
+Sometimes they continue to promote poor performers repeatedly.
+By underestimating or overestimating people around them, leaders may run into problems in their professional and personal lives.
+If they fail to notice the impact it may affect their career success.

 An executive coach will not only help you to have a better idea about yourself but also have a more accurate assessment of others.
-If your coach is good and insightful, they will have more neutral and accurate insights about those around you.
-They will share those understandings with you.
-They will encourage you to apply the same skills and techniques you employ to have a better idea about yourself to understand others.
-The major goal of a professional coach is to make the client more independent hence they equip them with skills to have a realistic perception about yourself and others.
+If your coach is good and insightful, they will have more neutral and accurate insights about those around you, they will share those understandings with you, and they will encourage you to apply the same skills and techniques you employ to have a better idea about yourself to understand others.
+The major goal of a professional coach is to make the client more independent.
+Hence, they equip you with skills to have a realistic perception about yourself and others.